 In 120 years of flight, few aircraft types have changed the way we think about flying as the Boeing 747 has.
 The aircraft has become an icon of travel in the second half of the 20th century.
-You could recognise the Boeing 747's hump anytime anywhere.
-However, unfortunately it has become rarer to spot any and even rarer to fly one of these planes.
-Airlines are decommissioning older 747-400s and the 747-8i was far from being a hit among carriers.
-So much so that only a tiny number of operators use the latest 747 variant.
-So, let's find out which airlines and operators fly the Boeing 747-8i in both passenger and cargo versions.
+Let’s find out which airlines and operators fly the Boeing 747-8i in both passenger and cargo versions.

 Which Airlines Use Passenger Version of The Boeing 747-8I?